 Hailey & Kara drive with Hayley to Georgia.
 Hailey & Kara leave for college this week.

-Guess what mom….dad….you’re day is coming when your baby girl is going to leave home.
+Guess what mom….dad….your day is coming when your baby girl is going to leave home.
 Whether she’s heading to college to play softball or not, she’s going to move out one day.
 It may seem like that day is far away, but believe me….time flies.

 Fathers will likely miss practicing with her after work or on the weekends.
 Moms may miss the sleepovers and adorning their hair with bows and ribbons.
 Neither will miss getting home late at night after spending all day at the park, doing laundry and getting up at 5am to head back to the fields.
 You may miss the excitement of college coaches watching your daughter, but not the recruiting process itself.